-No impacts are predicted for sediment discharge to watercourses or wetlands due to the absence of such features near the cultivation area.
-There are several jurisdictional watercourses and one area that does contain potential wetlands, although these features are mostly limited to the eastern side of the parcel.
-The several rock fords onsite are generally in good condition and not used regularly and not on the way to cultivation activity areas.
-As long as all of the BMPs in Appendix D are followed at all times impacts of the proposed cultivation operation discharging sediment to waters of the State should be negligible.
-Native vegetation should also be used at all times in lieu of generic seed mixes along road cuts and anywhere soil stabilization is required in the future.
+No impacts are predicted for sediment discharge to watercourses or wetlands due to the absence of such features onsite.
+There were no jurisdictional watercourses identified at the time of the survey, and no locations that appear to contain potential wetlands, thus the impacts of the proposed cultivation operation discharging sediment to waters of the State is negligible as long as all of the BMPs in Appendix D are followed at all times.
+Native vegetation should also be used at all times in lieu of genetic seed mixes along road cuts and anywhere soil stabilization is required in the future.